nunit/docs/docs/articles/vs-test-adapter/AdapterV4-Release-Notes.md

 # Adapter V4 Release Notes

+## NUnit3 Test Adapter for Visual Studio - Version 4.2.1 - Jan 21, 2022

+This is a hotfix release for

+* [941](https://github.com/nunit/nunit3-vs-adapter/issues/941) When running `dotnet test` with filter, all tests are run and all console output is logged.

+This issue applies to test projects where all tests are excluded by a test item filter, then the opposite actually happens, and all these tests are being run.
+Note that this issue does not affect category filters.

 ## NUnit3 Test Adapter for Visual Studio - Version 4.2.0 - Dec 19, 2021

 This is a bug fix release, with the following fixes: